meken/sql-partitioned-tables/README.md

 ![CICD](https://github.com/meken/sql-partitioned-tables/workflows/CICD/badge.svg)

+> This branch illustrates how to offload old data to a cool store (blob) for archiving or batch analysis purposes.
+If you need to keep old data warm, have a look at the master branch where older data is offloaded to another (cheaper) database.

 # Partitioned tables with a sliding window

 Azure SQL Database supports horizontal partitioning of table data for manageability and performance benefits as